qodesmith/typer/README.md

 1. Argument 1: `string` - the event name; Omitting a 2nd argument will default to the listener listening from the `body`.
 2. Argument 2: `string` _or_ `element` - (optional) target a DOM element that the listener will be placed on.
 Provide a string CSS selector or an HTML element.

 _* NOTE: Typer uses **one-time event** listeners.
-Once the event is fired the listener is triggered and then immediately removed._
+Once the event is fired the listener is triggered and then immediately removed.
+See how tidy we are?_

 * * *